-2.4.5.
+2.4.6.
 Field work experiments

-Figure 8 shows an example of LWL altimetry measurements with Sentinel 3 along two tracks (666 and 707) against in-situ measurements over Issykkul lake.
-There is an excellent correlation between both series (99%) and a low value of RMS (Figure 9)
+Figure 9 shows an example of LWL altimetry measurements with Sentinel 3 along two tracks (666 and 707) against in-situ measurements over Issykkul lake.
+There is an excellent correlation between both series (99%) and a low value of RMS (Figure 10)

-Figure 8.
-Sentinel 3 vs In-situ measurements for Issykkul Lake

 Figure 9.
+Sentinel 3 vs In-situ measurements for Issykkul Lake good correlation with external datasets from different organisations with data in different regions of the world.

+Figure 10.
 Correlation between Sentinel 3 vs In-situ measurements for Issykkul Lake

-We have validated the Lake Water Level, one of the lakes__cci products by comparing the timeseries to multiple external datasets of in situ measurements.
-Globally, there is a very good correlation with external datasets from different organisations with data in different regions of the world.
+We have validated the Lake Water Level, one of the lakes_cci products by comparing the time series to multiple external datasets of in situ measurements.
+Globally, there is a